discord-samba/localization/guides/writing_localization_files.md

 Type-checking your arguments provides feedback to you, the developer, so you can be sure you are passing the correct data to your localization resources.
 If you encounter a runtime error due to invalid types being passed, you can interpret this as a bug in your code.
-The Localization module will give you a detailed report on what resource triggered the error and where you attempted to call the resource:
+The Localization module will give you a detailed report on which resource triggered the error and where you attempted to call the resource:

 ```